vitaliystoyanov/trace-node-tracking-playground/README.md

 ## Improvements

-* Foreground service to persist web socket connection when app moves to background.
+* Foreground service to keep alive web socket connection when app moves to background.
 * Paging for Room